Myriopteris fendleri: Description

 Leaves grow from a short- to long-creeping rhizome 1 to 3 mm in diameter.
-It is covered with shiny, uniformly-brown lanceolate scales about 2 mm long, without marginal teeth or projections.
+It is covered with shiny, uniformly-brown lanceolate scales about 2 mm long, with entire (untoothed) margins.
 Sometimes they are a paler brown with a dark brown central stripe.
 The scales are straight or slightly twisted, and loosely appressed (pressed against the surface of the rhizome), often deciduous on older parts of the rhizome.

 The fronds are more or less scattered, and they do not unfold as fiddleheads like typical ferns (noncircinate vernation).
 The leaves, including the stalk, are 7 to 30 cm.
 The stipe (the stalk of the leaf below the blade) makes up about half the total length of the leaf, and ranges from 3 to 17 cm long.
 It is dark brown to a dark shiny reddish-brown or purplish-black, and rounded rather than grooved on the upper surface.
 Scattered scales, but no hairs, are present on the stipe and rachis (leaf axis).
 The loosely-overlapping scales are linear, whitish in color and 1 to 2 mm long.
 Slightly wider, lanceolate scales with long teeth at the base may also be present on the stipe.

 The leaf blades are narrowly oblong to lanceolate and even ovate-deltate in shape, typically measuring 4 to 14 cm long and 1 to 5 cm wide.
 They are obtuse at the base and acuminate at the tip.
 They are typically tripinnate (cut into pinnae, pinnules, and pinnulets) at the base; the pinnulets may be further divided into segments.
 The rachis (leaf axis) is rounded, and somewhat scaly like the stipe; no hairs are present.
 The dark color of the axes continues into the bases of the pinnae, without a joint.